pitayapj/pitaya-cdk-template/README.md

 - Non Production

-This is just an example stack.
+`Non Production` is just an example stack.
 In this stack I created automation to shut down resources temporary outside business hour (not meant to use in production)

 You can deploy Stateful or Stateless independently, but they will still be depended on BaseNetwork stack .<bR>
 In other word, BaseNetwork will be created no matter which stack you create first.